yashdahiya0/CS4540-Mozilla-Project-Group-7/README.md

 - Siddharth Dahiya

-Doc contains PHASE 1 and PHASE 2 documentation.
+Doc contains PHASE 1, PHASE 2 and PHASE 3 documentation and Presentation.

 DOCKET contains protoype for the main model.